Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 7.6.3.
 Neither Party shall reverse-engineer, decompile, disassemble, or attempt to derive the source code or underlying methodology of the other Party's Background IP.

+7.6.4. **Non-Compete and IP Protection:** During the term of this Agreement and for a period of three (3) years following termination, Hijra Bank shall not: (a) develop, deploy, or commercialize digital wallet platforms, financial technology systems, or operator management platforms that replicate or substantially compete with CICO's Soukify platform or other Background IP; (b) engage third-party vendors to build competing systems using knowledge, methodologies, or technical specifications learned through this consortium; (c) hire or solicit for employment any of CICO's key technical personnel who worked on consortium projects; or (d) use knowledge gained from CICO's Background IP to independently develop or commission competing solutions.
+This restriction shall not prevent the Bank from using commercially available off-the-shelf software or engaging CICO's competitors for unrelated services.

 **7.7.
 Use of Pre-Existing IP for Consortium Projects**

 7.7.1.
-The Parties acknowledge and agree that all consortium projects under this Agreement shall be implemented using the Parties' pre-existing Background IP (primarily Hijra Bank's HalalPay digital wallet platform combined with CICO's Soukify and related technical platforms, plus the Bank's banking infrastructure and regulatory framework).
+The Parties acknowledge and agree that all consortium projects under this Agreement shall be implemented using the Parties' pre-existing Background IP (primarily Hijra Bank's HalalPay digital wallet platform combined with CICO's digital wallet platform and CICO's Soukify and related technical platforms, plus the Bank's banking infrastructure and regulatory framework).

 7.7.2. **No New Product Development:** This consortium arrangement does not contemplate the development of new standalone products or systems.
 All RFPs, RFQs, and TORs pursued under this Agreement shall be executed by: